UCI-GDIM32-W25/in-class-activities-AlePerez25/README.md

 ### Activity 4:

-- We asked LA for help creating a Navmesh to contain NPCs in a specific area and works!
+- We asked LA for help creating a Navmesh to contain NPCs in a specific area and it works!

 - https://github.com/UCI-GDIM32-W25/in-class-activities-AlePerez25/commits/main/